po0uyan/Evolutionary-Strategy-Java-Implementation/README.md

 # Evolutionary_Strategy
-An implementation of Evolutionary Algorythm,by pure java, This project icludes:
+An implementation of Evolutionary Algorythm, in pure java, This project icludes:
 1. faster offspring evaluation, by implementing simultaneously evaluation.
 2. user friendly interface provided to adjust algorythm settings as easy as possible.